ritesh-sup/ML-assignment/README.md

 # Dependencies
-pandas library: For data filtering numpy library: To convert data into mathematically fit values for computation matplotlib library: To plot the data sklearn methods: To implement Linear Regression model
+pandas library: For data filtering numpy library: To convert data into mathematically fit values for computation sklearn methods: To calculate the confusion matrix and find the mean squared error
 # The model in the given code is developed using Jupyter Note with python libraries